 Assig/Probst Brewery – Dr. Adolph Assig owned a house on the North bank of Town Creek.
 In March 1857, he borrowed $850 from Frank van der Stucken to buy equipment for a wheat beer brewery.
 Assig’s wheat beer had a reputation for its quality and purity.
 Members of visiting singing societies who often visited Fredericksburg drank the beer as fast as it could it they could tap it.
 In 1860, Frederick Probst worked at the brewery as a cooper, making barrels for Assig’s beer.
 In 1861, Assig moved to Blanco, leaving the brewery to Probst, who moved the brewery to West Austin Street.
 Probst brewed through the Civil War, barely surviving.
 After the war things improved until the big breweries in San Antonio arrived in town.
 Probst beer cost a dime in Fredericksburg’s saloons, while ice cold Lone Star, Pearl, Schlitz, and Budweiser all cost a nickel.
 Probst closed his brewery in 1895.

 Mauer Brewery – Henry and John Mauer opened a lager beer brewery in Fredericksburg in 1875, after brewing in Marlin, Texas, for a short time.
 In 1877, John Mauer was running the brewery on West Creek Street close to the Kuenemann Home.
 Henry left town, eventually working as a brewer in Seattle.
 John ran his brewery until 1884, when he presumably died.
 His wife was listed in the 1890 census as a widow living in El Paso.
 (Source: TexasBreweries.com)

 After Prohibition ended, only the large breweries could reopen.
-In the early 1990s, Brew Pubs were legalized in Texas, and Fredericksburg Brewing Company, 245 East Main, was one of the first pubs to open.
-All of the other pubs have closed, leaving Fredericksburg Brewing Company as the oldest brew pub in the state.
+In the early 1990s, Brew Pubs were legalized in Texas, and Fredericksburg Brewing Company, 245 East Main, was one of the first pubs to open and is the oldest brew pub in the state.
 The current brewmaster is Rick Green.